mosaicml/examples/README.md

 *Figure 1: Comparison of MosaicML recipes against other results, all measured on 8x A100s on MosaicML Cloud.*

-Train the MosaicML ResNet, the fastest ResNet50 implementation that yields a :sparkles: 7x :sparkles: faster time-to-train compared to a strong baseline.
-See our [blog](https://www.mosaicml.com/blog/mosaic-resnet) for more details and recipes.
-Our recipes were also demonstrated at [MLPerf](https://www.mosaicml.com/blog/mlperf-2022), a cross industry ML benchmark.
+Train the [MosaicML ResNet](https://www.mosaicml.com/blog/mosaic-resnet), which is currently the [fastest ResNet50 implementation there is](https://www.mosaicml.com/blog/mlperf-2022) and yields a :sparkles: 7x :sparkles: faster time-to-train than a strong baseline.

 :rocket: Get started with the code [here](./examples/resnet/).